 To participate in this pilot, you must be:

-A CPAU residential customer in good standing
+A CPAU residential customer

 Seeking to replace an existing gas water heater currently in use at their owner-occupied residential dwelling with a HPWH